Christian-Martins/reconforbot/README.md

-# reconforbot
+# ReconforBot
-Ayez un ami, ayez reconforbot.
+Ayez un ami sur Discord, ayez ReconforBot.

-Have a friend, have reconforbot.
+Have a friend on Discore, have ReconforBot.

 # 💬 🇫🇷 Français/French